AIM: What steps do I need to take to analyze a speech?

 A speech is a type of text that has two aspects, a written part and a performance part.

-Text is anything that is composed of set of symbols and transmits some kind of informative message; it can have many forms.
+A Text is anything that is composed of set of symbols and transmits some kind of informative message; it can have many forms.
 For example: novel, essay, poem, song, drawing, painting, drama, soap opera, opera, dance performance, speech, movie, music video, etc.

-To analyze a speech you must be clear on what it is to analyze
+To analyze a speech you must be clear on what it is to analyze.

 To Analyze is to break down complex information into component parts and discover the relationship between these parts in order to come up with a deeper understanding of the item being analyzed.